xsong0306/xsong0306/README.md

-👋 Hello, I’m Xiao :D I am a data scientist with experience in clinical research and project management.
+👋 Hello, my name is Xiao!
+I am a data scientist with experience in clinical research and project management :D

 How to reach me:
 -  Email: xsong0306@gmail.com